Goal-Oriented Sensor Reporting Scheduling for Non-linear Dynamic System Monitoring: Simulations

-Based on the preceding discussion, it is apparent that the proposed scheduler either succeeds in reducing ${\MSE_c(t)}$ or obtains a resembling ${\MSE_c(t)}$, relative to the benchmark schedulers.
-Furthermore, the proposed scheduler accomplishes this by reducing the number of sensor transmissions.
-The key to the satisfactory performance of the proposed scheduler lies in its input.
-Instead of feeding the complete prior state of CQKF, i.e., ${(\hat{\mathbf{x}}_{pri}(t), \mathbf{\Psi}_{pri}(t))}$, as input to the DRL scheduler, we provide a specific attribute of the prior state of CQKF, which is ${\trace(\mathbf{\Psi}_{pri}(t))}$.
-As mentioned in Section~\ref{GoS_subsection}, ${\trace(\mathbf{\Psi}_{pri}(t))}$ reflects the mean square error in the prior estimate.
-By using ${\trace(\mathbf{\Psi}_{pri}(t))}$ as input, the DRL scheduler focuses solely on selecting the most fruitful action, which later minimizes ${\MSE_c(t)}$.
-In contrast, providing the complete prior state of CQKF as input, as done with the benchmark DRL scheduler, adds the extra workload of extracting the valuable information from the input to the DRL scheduler.
+Based on the preceding discussion, it is apparent that proposed schedulers obtain a smaller ${\widehat{\MSE}_{c}(t)}$ relative to benchmark schedulers.
+Furthermore, proposed schedulers accomplish this by reducing the number of sensor transmissions.
+The key to the satisfactory performance of proposed schedulers lies in their input and reward.
+Instead of feeding just the information of prior estimates, i.e., ${\{\mathbf{x}'(t), \mathbf{\Psi}'(t)\}}$, as input to the DRL scheduler, we are also feeding ${\MSE'_{c}(t), \forall c}$.
+As mentioned in Section~\ref{GoS_subsection}, ${\MSE'_{c}(t)}$ informs the DRL scheduler about the out-turn of selecting ${\textrm{action 0}}$ on the $\MSE$ of the query response.
+Moreover, the reward from $(\ref{rewardequation})$ prepares the DRL scheduler for timesteps with queries in a proactive manner.
+This allows the DRL scheduler to select the most fruitful action that can lead to the minimization of ${\widehat{\MSE}_{c}(t)}$.
+However, providing the full information of prior estimates as input, as done with the benchmark DRL scheduler and ${\boldsymbol{s}'}$, adds an extra workload of extracting the valuable information from the input to the DRL scheduler.
+Because of the extra workload, the DRL scheduler might require a complex DNN architecture, which would increase the computational complexity of the scheduling operation, as shown in Table~\ref{schedulercomplexityTable}.
+Contrarily, ${\boldsymbol{s}^{*}}$ makes a way for the streamlined DNN architecture.

-Meanwhile, relieving the DRL scheduler of the aforementioned extra workload positively impacts its ability to leverage correlation among NLDS states.
-In Fig.~\ref{CRqueryfigure}, for NLSD (\ref{secondNLSfunction}), the proposed scheduler demonstrates a comparatively superior ability to capitalize on the correlation among NLDS states compared to the benchmark schedulers.
-Better exploitation of correlation implies that the proposed scheduler possesses superior insights about the most fruitful sensor during the time of sensor polling.
-This, in turn, yields posterior estimates that are relatively better than the ones obtained in the case of the benchmark schedulers.
-Consequently, this leads to a decline in its ${\MSE_c(t)}$ of count range query response, relative to the benchmark schedulers.
-However, in the case of NLSD (\ref{firstNLSfunction}), no such correlation among NLDS states is available for the proposed scheduler to exploit, leading to its ${\MSE_c(t)}$ of count range query response similar to the benchmark schedulers.

-Moreover, because of extra workload, the benchmark DRL scheduler requires a more complex DNN architecture, featuring three hidden layers with ${\{ 2.5M , M , N\}}$ neurons.
-In contrast, the DNN architecture of the proposed scheduler comprises just one hidden layer with four neurons.
-This streamlined architecture is another advantage of utilizing ${\trace(\mathbf{\Psi}_{pri}(t))}$ as input.